UandersonSilva/MIPS/no_pipeline/README.md

 ![MIPS I-type instr](alib/MIPS_I_type_instr.svg)

 The opcode field is 9 (6'b001001) for addiu, 12 (6'b001100) for ANDI and 13 (6'b001101) for ORI.
-The rs register contains one of sources values and the rt is the destination register.
+The rs register contains one of the sources values and the rt is the destination register.
 The other source value comes from the 16-bit immediate field, that is extended to a 32-bit word according to the operation.
-If the oparation to be performed is addiu, it is used the sign extended value.
+If the operation to be performed is addiu, it is used the sign extended value.
 Otherwise, it is used the zero extended value.

 - Memory-reference instructions